ccurro/snn/README.md

 # snn
-Simple neural network from scratch in C++
+Simple neural network from scratch in Python